Open days and events

 We will use a delivery method that will ensure students have a rich, exciting experience from the start.
 Face to face teaching will be complemented and supported with innovative technology so that students also experience elements of digital learning and assessment.

-This course is primarily taught at our King’s College London Guy’s and Waterloo Campus, both on the South Bank of the Thames, putting you at the heart of everything London has to offer in terms of academic resources and close to its social and entertainment attractions.
+This course is primarily taught at our King’s College London Guy’s and Waterloo Campuses, both on the south bank of the Thames, putting you at the heart of everything London has to offer in terms of academic resources and close to its social and entertainment attractions.

-Your performance will be assessed through a combination of coursework and written/practical examinations.
-Forms of assessment may typically include debates, oral presentations and project write-ups.
+Your performance will be assessed through a combination of coursework and written examinations.
+Forms of assessment may typically include interpreting scientific data, oral presentations and project write-ups.
 Coursework contributes approximately 40% and examinations approximately 60% to your final mark.

 Regulating Body